HSLdevcom/fav-service/README.md

 6. Postal code

-This type can only be fetched by providing type=note in request's query. (https://dev-api.digitransit.fi/favourites/{user's_hsl_id}?type=note)
+This type can only be fetched by providing type=postalCode in request's query. (https://dev-api.digitransit.fi/favourites/{user's_hsl_id}?type=postalCode)

 ```
 {